 Plastic bins are a convenient and budget-friendly option for container gardens.
 They come in a variety of sizes and are very durable.
-Just make sure to drill holes in the bottom for drainage and use the packing peanuts trick to cut down on the amount of potting soil needed to fill your bins.
+Just make sure to drill holes in the bottom for drainage, and use the plastic bottle trick to cut down on the amount of potting soil needed to fill your bins.

 Make your own weed killer.